tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 {{% tip %}}

-Remember that image ID is the unique 12 character string associated to each image.
+Remember that image ID is the unique 12-character string associated with each image.
 Do not confuse it with the name of your image.

 Also bear in mind that the default name of your repository will be your Docker Hub username plus "/" and the name you assigned to the image. (i.e. repository name: <your_username>/<image_name>)